 She received her Bachelor of Architecture at McGill University in 1991.

 Upon completing her studies, she decided to follow her heart to Berlin.
 Here she acquired most of her professional experience working in architectural offices and collaborating on freelance projects with various partners.
-As Berlin was booming during the early nineties with ground-up construction, Angela was discovering her passion for interior architecture and furniture design.
+As Berlin was booming during the early nineties with ground-up construction, Angela was discovering her passion for interior design.